MrDavidYu/TF_Convolutional_Autoencoder/README.md

 * Output is currently visibly undersaturated.

 ## Outputs
 N.B.
 The input images are 42x42, hence the blurriness.
-Additionally these outputs are from setting n_epochs to 500, which could be increased for even better results.
+Additionally these outputs are from setting n_epochs to 500, which could be increased for even better results (note the cost function trend).

 Inputs:
 <img src="https://github.com/MrDavidYu/TF_Convolutional_Autoencoder/blob/master/sample_output/A0.png" width="150" height="150" />